 My friendship and collaboration with Frank on all sorts of matters including health-related consumer advocacy issues, continued until his passing in 2012.
 We all have mentors.
 Frank was one of mine.

 My own ongoing higher education (from the outset) has been more about the people and the process than acquiring the certification per se.
-Take for example the successful completion of a Higher Diploma of Teaching Environmental Science degree.
-Along with a dozen or so other students, from an initial intake of thirty one, we were the first intake and cohort of students to graduate this Melbourne State College/University of Melbourne‘s then ground-breaking four year inter-disciplinary course.
+Take for example the completion of a Higher Diploma of Teaching Environmental Science degree.
+Along with a dozen or so other students, from an initial intake of thirty one, we were the first intake and cohort of students to graduate from this University of Melbourne then ground-breaking four year inter-disciplinary course.
 What a milestone for everyone involved that was!

 - In addition to coursework, we were immersed in extensive field work.
 Intended to survey and collect data from the Mallacoota Inlet twin lake estuarine environment on Victoria’s coastline near the border with New South Wales, it ended up being much more.
 After years of collecting and analysing all manner of data related to the impact of human beings on such an estuarine environment, our collaboratively written environmentally green-covered and bound large thesis-report, was the first such environmental impact study of its kind to be completed by a group of students in the State of Victoria.
 See Mallacoota: an environmental planning approach (1979) Melbourne State College, Carlton Australia.

 Whilst such environmental impact statements are now mandatory, a socio-political situation that brings with it a host of issues of a different kind, who could have guessed that such an evidence-based study could have been assembled in those very early days of Australia’s conservation of the environment movement?
 Location-based data collection by students continued in subsequent years (cf. a longitudinal study).
 Of this outcome we will always be proud.